-Road Trip
+Road Trips

 All my life I have loved to travel.
 By the time I was 16 I had seen 38 states.
 Thanks to my parents.
 I spent many summers laying in the backend of the Crockett Family Truckster (a Chevy station wagon) watching the scenery go by.
 In my younger days, I imagined the car was a star ship and it gave me a place to play with my Star Wars action figures.
 As I got older, and as the old battle wagon started falling apart, we switched to a sedan, an Impala.
 Gone were the Star Wars characters, but in came the new Sony Walkman.
 I would find a station, listen to it until the signal faded, and then I would start searching for the next station on the dial.